-The development of robust and transparent international certification and accounting methods for DAC will be important to facilitate its inclusion in regulated carbon markets and to provide confidence in the emission reductions (including through CO2 use) and removals associated with DAC.
+The development of robust and transparent international certification and accounting methods for DAC will be important to facilitate its inclusion in regulated carbon markets and to provide confidence in the emission reductions (including through CO_2 use) and removals associated with DAC.
 This should include agreed methodologies for the LCA of DAC facilities, ideally developed in a way that can enable effective comparison with other CDR options.
 Efforts to develop certification and accounting standards for DAC have commenced in several countries and regions, including in the European Union, the United Kingdom and the United States as well as through international initiatives such as the new Mission Innovation CDR Mission.
 Co-ordination across these efforts will be important to promote international consistency.

-Mitigation or removal associated with DAC cannot currently be counted in national reporting due to the absence of an accounting methodology in the latest IPCC Guidelines for National Greenhouse Gas Inventories.
+Mitigation or removal associated with DAC can currently be counted in national reporting only under the generic category "6.
+Other" of the NGHGI and no methodological guidance to prepare estimates of technological carbon dioxide removals is provided in the latest IPCC Guidelines for National Greenhouse Gas Inventories.
 This represents a major barrier to scaling up investment in DAC.